tablelandnetwork/gh-utils/README.md

 ## Milestones

-The `create-milestones` script will create all seasonal milestones in a given repo.
+The `create-milestones` script will sync all seasonal milestones in a given repo.

 ### Setup